 Leffler's success doesn't come as a surprise to those around him.
 He inherited his work ethic from his father who labored in the oil fields -- a job much more strenuous than racing, as Leffler puts it.
 He claims that the best advice he ever got was from his father, who told him to "work hard at whatever you do" [source: NASCAR].

-For more information about stock car racing, visit the links on the next page.
+For more information about stock car racing, visit the links below.

 - Auman, Mark.
 "10 Questions: Jason Leffler."
 NASCAR. (accessed: 01/07/2009) http://www.nascar.com/2007/news/features/08/20/10.questions.jleffler/index.html